olaurino/presentations/ivoa/sesto2015/spectral-dm-status/slides.md

 Accuracy of reconstruction was evaluated by visually inspecting the serialization header and the Demo output.

+. . .

+Small implementation issues left to be resolved off-line.

 ## Interoperability Demo (SpecList)
 <iframe height="550px" width="800px" src="http://speclist-ivoa.rhcloud.com/"></iframe>

 ## Issues
-- UTYPE Prefix: 'spec' or 'spec2'
+>- `UTYPE` Prefix: 'spec' or 'spec2'
 - media-type
-- AOB
+- AOB (e.g. Use Cases)

 . . .